KRFOSS/kali-docs/containers/using-kali-docker-images/index.md

 kali@kali:~$
 ```

-Please note that this does not allow for systemd functionality, which would allow access to items such as `systemctl`.
+Please note, that this does not allow for systemd functionality, which would allow access to items such as `systemctl`.
 There are ways to get systemd to work with Docker, however they include modifying the Dockerfile and `docker run` flags.
 At this time this will not be covered.

+Please also note, **all the images below do not come with the "default" [metapackage](/docs/general-use/metapackages/).** You will need to `apt update && apt -y install kali-linux-headless`.